Poems About Life: Homepage

 or a cup I’m lifting to my mouth to drink.

-and that I played a role in magic rituals
+and that I play a role in magic rituals

 for fertility, good fortune or a successful hunt.